dineshkrishna9999/agent-development-kit-crash-course/7-multi-agent/README.md

 ### Troubleshooting

 If your multi-agent setup doesn't appear properly in the dropdown menu:
-- Make sure you're running `adk web` from the parent directory (6-multi-agent)
+- Make sure you're running `adk web` from the parent directory (7-multi-agent)
 - Verify that each agent's `__init__.py` properly imports its respective `agent.py`
 - Check that the root agent properly imports all sub-agents

 ### Example Prompts to Try

-- "Can you tell me about the stock market today?"
+- "Can you show me some stock prices?" (→ Stock Analyst)
-- "Tell me something funny about programming"
+- "Tell me a programming joke" (→ Funny Nerd)
+- "Hello!
+How are you today?" (→ Greeting Agent)
-- "What's the latest tech news?"
+- "What's the latest tech news?" (→ News Analyst)
-- "What time is it right now?"
+- "What time is it right now?" (→ Uses built-in tool)

 You can exit the conversation or stop the server by pressing `Ctrl+C` in your terminal.